Dengue

 - Ask you if you traveled and were bitten by mosquitoes, and

-There are no antiviral medicines available to treat dengue illness.
-Antibiotics do not treat viruses.
-Rest, fluids, and over-the-counter pain medications may relieve some symptoms.
-In severe cases, patients may need to be hospitalized to receive supportive treatment.
+There are no antiviral medicines available to treat dengue.
+Antibiotics do not work against viruses.
+Getting plenty of rest, drinking fluids, and taking over-the-counter pain medications may relieve some symptoms.
+In severe cases, people may need to be hospitalized for extra care.

 - Note: For pain and fever medications, take acetaminophen.
 Do not take aspirin or ibuprofen.